masato1122/auto-kappa/README.md

 Version 1.1.0
 ---------------

-Auto-kappa is an automation tool for calculating anharmonic phonon properties —including thermal conductivity and mode-dependent phonon lifetimes—using VASP and ALAMODE.
+Auto-kappa is an automation framework for first-principles calculations of anharmonic phonon properties —including thermal conductivity and mode-dependent phonon lifetimes—based on VASP and ALAMODE.

 Requirements
 -------------